Disordered Gibbs measures and Gaussian conditioning: Introduction and main results

-{\bf Acknowledgement} This research was funded in part by \abbr{NSF} grant DMS-2348142 (A.D.), by \abbr{BSF} grant 2018088 (A.D.), by \abbr{ISF} grant 2055/21 (E.S.) and by a research grant from the Center for Scientific Excellence at the Weizmann Institute of Science (E.S.).
+{\bf Acknowledgment} We thank the anonymous referees for their comments, which significantly improved the presentation of this paper.
+This research was funded in part by \abbr{NSF} grant DMS-2348142 (A.D.), by \abbr{ISF} grant 2055/21 (E.S.), \abbr{ERC} grant PolySpin 101165541 (E.S.) and by a research grant from the Center for Scientific Excellence at the Weizmann Institute of Science (E.S.).
 E.S. is the incumbent of the Skirball Chair in New Scientists.